kyverno/kyverno/samples/DisallowDefaultNamespace.md

 # Disallow use of default namespace

-Namespaces are a way to segment and isolate cluster resources across multiple users.
-When multiple users or teams are sharing a single cluster, it is recommended to isolate different workloads and restrict use of the default namespace.
+Kubernetes namespaces provide a way to segment and isolate cluster resources across multiple applictaions and users.
+It is recommended that each workload be isolated in its own namespace and that use of the default namespace be not allowed.

 ## Policy YAML